 I can't speak for everyone, but I can speak from personal experience.

 I need time to think things over.
 I'm not pushy about my opinions.
 I don't like confrontation.

+I'm an all-around better business owner.
 You can read more about me here.

-Online Business Models For Introverts
+Online Business Models for Introverts

 You don't have to be the head of a major corporation or entity to be considered an entrepreneur or business owner.
 Here are some ideas to get you started from behind the scenes.

 There are plenty of work-from-home options for people who like to write.
 Besides writing books and selling them to a traditional publisher (which is the first option many people think of), you can write fiction, memoirs and self-help manuscripts and then publish them online as your own brand of e-books.

 You can blog, too, and earn some money through ads placed strategically on your blog site.
 If you like writing web content, you can contract with a variety of other businesses for web writing that you can do from home—you save them time and money, and you get paid for doing something you love.